chef/chef-web-docs/content/licensing/accept.md

 2. Run the `chef-<PRODUCT-NAME>-ctl reconfigure` command using the `--chef-license=accept` option.
 This automatically types `yes` and skips printing the Chef MLSA.
 3. Add a `.license.accepted` file to the `/var/opt/<PRODUCT-NAME>/` directory.
 The contents of this file don't matter.
 As long as this file exists in this directory, the Chef MLSA is accepted and the reconfigure process won't prompt for `yes`.

+### Chef Automate

+The Chef Automate reconfigure tool---`automate-ctl`---walks users through the install and setup of Chef Automate.
+Accept the Chef MLSA after that in the browser.
+Follow the in-product prompts.

 ## Accept the Chef EULA

 If no command line argument or environment variable is set, Chef products attempt to request acceptance through an interactive prompt.
 If the prompt can't be displayed, the product will fail with an exit code 172.

 If the product attempts to persist the accepted license and fails, a message is sent to STDOUT but product invocation will continue successfully.
-In a future invocation, you must accept the license again.
+In a future invocation, you must accept the Chef License again.

 See [License File Persistence](https://github.com/chef/license-acceptance#license-file-persistence) for details about persisted marker files.

-### Chef Automate

-The Chef Automate reconfigure tool---`automate-ctl`---walks users through the install and setup of Chef Automate.
-The Chef license is accepted after that in the browser.
-Please follow the in-product prompts.

 ### Chef Habitat

-You can accept the Chef Habitat license using a `hab` CLI command or with an environment variable.
+You can accept the Chef License using a `hab` CLI command or with an environment variable.

 If the license isn't accepted through either of these methods, Chef Habitat will request that you accept the license through an interactive prompt.